The Birth of Heracles and the Wrath of the Goddess Hera

 The Birth of Heracles: How Hera Robbed Heracles of the Throne of Mycenae

-Before Heracles’ birth, Zeus had decreed that a descendant of Perseus born on the day Heracles was expected should be ruler of Mycenae.
+Before Heracles’ birth, Zeus had decreed that a descendant of Perseus born on the day Heracles was expected should be king of Mycenae.
 His wife, the Goddess Hera was furious that Zeus had fathered a child by a mortal woman and was determined to thwart his plan to raise the boy up to the kingship.
-Accordingly, she approached Ilithyia, Goddess of Childbirth, and obliged her to delay the progress of Alcmene’s labour, so that Heracles was born too late for the terms of Zeus’ prophecy to apply to him.
+Accordingly, she approached her daughter Eileithyia, Goddess of Childbirth, and obliged her to delay the progress of Alcmene’s labour, so that Heracles was born too late for the terms of Zeus’ prophecy to apply to him.

 Meanwhile, Nicippe, the wife of Alcmene’s relative Sthenelus was also pregnant.
-Hera caused Nicippe to go into labour two months early and give birth to a son, Eurystheus, so that he fulfilled the prophecy and was destined as a descendant of Perseus to inherit the kingdom, while the son of Zeus would be in a subordinate position to him despite the fact that Eurystheus was a weak and cowardly character.
+Hera caused Nicippe to go into labour two months early and give birth to a son, Eurystheus, so that he fulfilled the prophecy and was destined as a descendant of Perseus to inherit the kingdom, while the son of Zeus would be in a subordinate position to him.
+This was to be the more galling when Eurystheus grew up to be a weak and cowardly character.

 The enmity and rivalry thus set up between Heracles and Eurystheus would profoundly affect the rest of Heracles’ mortal life and even dog his descendants after his death.